transparency-dev/armored-witness/README.md

 ## Device

-The ArmoredWitness device is a small networked device based on the [USB armory](https://github.com/usbarmory/usbarmory/wiki) that runs an open-source implementation of a witness configured to support a growing number of transparency-enabled ecosystems.
+The ArmoredWitness device is a small networked device based on the [USB armory](https://github.com/usbarmory/usbarmory/wiki), adding an RJ45 LAN port which supports PoE, and running an open-source implementation of a witness configured to support a growing number of transparency-enabled ecosystems.
+We're making a small number of these devices, and plan to distribute them to folks who are passionate about one or more of the witnessed ecosystems.
+Once provisioned, the ArmoredWitness devices will only run the ArmoredWitness firmware, so will not be repurposable for other use cases.

 ![alt_text](images/armored-witness-render.png "ArmoredWitness case render")

-We're making a small number of these devices, and plan to distribute them to folks who are passionate about one or more of the witnessed ecosystems.

-The ArmoredWitness devices will only run the ArmoredWitness firmware, so will not be repurposable for other use cases.

-TODO: We'll add more information about the hardware
+Like the USB armory, the new device is an opensource hardware design too, more info is available [here](https://github.com/usbarmory/usbarmory/wiki/Mk-II-LAN).

+The hardware provides a number of interesting security features which we use in the design:

+* Bus encryption engine: provides on-the-fly encryption of DRAM contents,
+* Cryptographic accelerator and assurance module: hardware support for encryption and hashing, PRNG, etc.,
+* Replay protected memory block: replay protected, authenticated non-volatile storage,
+* High Assurance Boot: "Secure Boot", allows the SoC to cryptographically authenticate the bootloader,

 ## Software